MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.37.md

 4. We allow recreational crabbing.

-5. We prohibit all commercial finfishing and shellfishing.
+5. We prohibit all commercial finfishing and shellfishing, including guiding, outfitting, lodging, club membership, or participating in a paid guided fishing trip (see § 27.97 of this chapter).

-6. Conditions A6, A8, A9, and A13 (angling guides) through A17 apply.
+6. Conditions A6, A8, A9, and A14 through A17 apply.

 7. We prohibit the taking of turtle (see § 27.21 of this chapter).

+8. You must attend to any fishing, crabbing, and crawfishing equipment at all times.

 Black Bayou Lake National Wildlife Refuge